top of page

 Why an 85/15 Broker Only Took Home 75.95%

-One thing I respect about experienced brokers is how well they know their numbers.
+One thing I respect about experienced brokers is that they usually know their numbers.

 “I’m at 70/30.”